 8. The procedures arising from this policy will be developed by the Head of School in consultation with the staff.
-The procedures will make clear to the students how acceptable standards of behaviour can be achieved and will have a clear rationale which is made explicit to staff, students and parents.
+The procedures will make clear to the students how acceptable standards of behaviour can be achieved and will have a clear rationale which is made explicit to staff, students, and parents/carers.
 The procedure will be consistently and fairly applied and promote the idea of personal responsibility.

-In signing the Home/Academy agreement Parents and Carers confirm that they have accessed and agree to abide by all relevant Academy Policies, including the Positive Behaviour Policy.
+In signing the Academy and Home Partnership agreement Parents and Carers confirm that they have accessed and agree to abide by all relevant Academy Policies, including the Positive Behaviour Policy.